Declan Devine reckons Barry McNamee could leave Derry City

 "Barry was my captain last year and he's a brilliant person and brilliant player, but I think he's weighing up what he wants to do away from football.

-"I have told him that I will keep in touch with him over Christmas but at this moment in time I wouldn't be too confident that Barry will be coming back to play for Derry City next year."
+"I have told him that I will keep in touch with him over Christmas but at this moment in time I wouldn't be too confident that Barry will be coming back to play for us Derry City."

 Devine, who signed midfielder Conor McCormack today and only a few weeks ago added midfielder Conor Clifford, also confirmed that he will keep in contact with the Ramelton man in the coming weeks.